egidijussubacius/Sprintas_laravel/README.md

 1) Clone repo to your PC.
+2) Open VsCode (without any folder) use terminal ( navigate to wanted folder (where composer.phar is located) for example cd c: , cd "program files" , cd "ampps/www"
+3) run php composer.phar create-project laravel/laravel <your desired folder name>
+4) put all files from cloned repo to new created folder     (<your desired folder name>)
-2) Choice your created folder using VsCode
+5) Choice your created folder using VsCode
-3) Rename .env.example ----> .env
+6) Rename .env.example ----> .env
-4) Configurate .env settings by you.
+7) Configurate .env settings by you.

 [DB_CONNECTION=mysql
 DB_HOST=127.0.0.1